augustluhrs/100DaysOfSimCon/README.md

     - something with the Luster color wheel
     - unity package for 100 days stuff?
     - some sort of generative poetry thing
-    - a modular ecosystym of transport agents on a grid
+    - a modular ecosystem of transport agents on a grid
     - odes to friends
     - Enoch giving birth to sun baby
     - habit identity casting votes atomic growth